ynshung/searchee/README.md

 ```

 Please note that you'll need the backend server that'll fetch data from `https://shopee.sg/api/v2/item/get_ratings`.
 You may contact me for more information.

+## TODO
+* Revamp to be used locally (able to cache data and search all automatically)